National Socialist Network: 2024

-On 26 January 2024, Australia Day, a group of NSN members, led by Sewell, were detained by New South Wales Police Force at the North Sydney railway station.
+On 26 January 2024, a group of NSN members, led by Thomas Sewell, were detained by New South Wales Police Force at the North Sydney railway station.
 An officer issued Sewell and his group a legal order banning them from attending any Australia Day events in the City of Sydney, citing a risk to public safety and Sewell's history of crime and public order incidents.

 Roughly 40 members of the Victorian chapter held a flash rally in late July 2024, marching from Melbourne’s Federation Square to Flinders Street station, clad in all black and carrying a large "Mass Deportations Now" banner.
 Jacob Hersant was arrested for "grossly offensive public conduct".

 In the weeks following the 2024 United Kingdom riots, around 70 NSN members marched through the streets of Brisbane and posed in front of several landmarks whilst holding a banner which called for a "Free England".
 Multiple arrests were made.

 On 16 August, a large group of NSN members in Melbourne hijacked a refugee encampment that had been set up outside the office of Home Affairs, calling for permanent visas.
 The NSN stood in a line with a large banner that read "Fuck Off; We're Full" and chanted offensive comments.

 In October, around 50 members of NSN marched through Corowa, NSW, protesting against the local piggery's takeover by multinational meat processor JBS and their employment of immigrant workers.
 They carried a "White Man Fight Back" banner.

 Approximately 40 members of NSN staged a protest outside the Chinese Consulate in Toorak, Melbourne, calling for the extradition of a Chinese national suspected of pouring hot coffee on a baby in a park.
 The protesters displayed a banner, burned portraits of the suspect, Mao Zedong, Xi Jinping, and the Chinese flag.